Agent Settings

 |---|---|

-lobu init now scaffolds the file-first Owletto memory layout for memory-enabled projects:
+lobu init scaffolds the Lobu memory wiring for memory-enabled projects:

 For Lobu Cloud, Lobu can use the hosted default automatically.
-For Owletto Local and Custom URL, MEMORY_URL remains the base-endpoint override.
+For Lobu Local and Custom URL, MEMORY_URL remains the base-endpoint override.

 If the preferred plugin isn’t installed, the gateway falls back to the other one (or to no memory if neither is installed).